openjdk/jfx/modules/javafx.web/FFM-ABI-CONTRACT.md

 table outlives everything and is created exactly once).
 Per-object stubs are not used.
 Every upcall target catches `Throwable`, logs through `PlatformLogger` and returns a default - an escaping exception would terminate the JVM.
+A failed target also sets a per-thread flag, which `core.check_and_clear_exception` reports and clears in place of `WTF::CheckAndClearException(env)`.
+The page, popup menu, back/forward and colour chooser tables and the DumpRenderTree table are the exception: their targets log the failure and clear the flag instead (`WebKitNative.clientCallbackFailed`), because their only callers are the WebKitLegacy client classes and the harness, which never ask, and the JNI code cleared the pending exception straight after almost every one of those calls.
+A flag left set there would be reported to the next unrelated caller that does ask, such as `ImageBufferJavaBackend::create`.
+The `WKJLiveConnectHost` targets (`webkit_java_api_bridge.h`) log the failure and leave the flag as it was (`WebKitNative.logContainedFailure`): no caller in `Source/WebCore/bridge` asks either, so a flag set there could only mislead a later, unrelated caller (§13.3).

 Threading is unchanged: whatever marshalled to the FX or WebKit thread before still does, in the same place.